 Tuition & Fees Five Year Projection

-There continues to be a growth of 2.3% in Chamberlain College of Nursing - Ohio fees and tuition for out-of-state students in the past five years.
+There continues to be a growth of 2.3% in Chamberlain University - Ohio fees and tuition for out-of-state students in the past five years.
 Tuition increased by 2.4% and fees increased by 0.0%.
-This school year, students can expect to pay $19,954 based on current projections.
+This school year, students can expect to pay $19,948 based on current projections.

-Because of price growth, the total expense of a four-year Chamberlain College of Nursing - Ohio degree would be $82,651, and the total cost of a two-year degree would be $40,374, not including extra costs for books, transportation, and room and board.
+Because of price growth, the total expense of a four-year degree from Chamberlain - Ohio would be $82,589, and the total cost of a two-year degree would be $40,356, not including extra costs for books, transportation, and room and board.

-The following chart shows estimated upcoming fees and tuition for undergrads at Chamberlain College of Nursing - Ohio.
+The following chart shows estimated upcoming fees and tuition for undergrads at Chamberlain - Ohio.

 Due to the cost of living and other factors, the cost of college tends to increase each year.
 For this reason your last year of school will be much more expensive than your first year.